glimpsers/project-prep/requirments.md

 ### OUT - What will your product not do

-1. User cant post any picture.
+1. User can't post any picture.

-2. User cant chat or call others.
+2. User can't chat or call others.

 <p> &nbsp; </p>

 ## Feature tasks

-1. The user will be able to add Frindes.
+1. The user will be able to add friends.

-2. The user will be able to add pictuers.
+2. The user will be able to add pictueres.

 3. The user will be able to chat with others.